 How Do You Make Wood Burn Slower?

-To get a slower burning fire, you can clean out the ash daily, stoke the coals, and keep the logs and heat spread out evenly.
+To get a slower burning fire, clean out the ash daily, stoke the coals, and keep the logs and heat spread out evenly.
 If there’s an even heat distribution, the logs won’t be overheated in some areas and won’t burn faster than they should.

 First, stoke the coals occasionally.
 In most cases, you’ll just need to do this every few hours.
 Stoking the coals and the logs will help them to continue to burn slowly and evenly.
 It will also disperse heat around the stove.